-^{ &}quot;These loads are enveloped by the launch, ground handling, and quasi-static analysis loads.
-No
+"These loads are enveloped by the launch, ground handling, and quasi-static analysis loads.
+No verification data shall be required."
+Because of this, we will not have to design above the given criteria.

 "This number is conservative and will be refined based on qualification testing and further analyses by NanoRacks."